Call4Cloud | MMP-C | Autopilot | Device Preparation

 This week we had a customer who entered the wrong password too many times.
 The device ended up booting into the Bitlocker screen.
 So as the good admins we are, we opened the Azure Active Directory to look up the recovery key but no single recovery key was available!!!

-At that point, I was very glad we are also using Solarwinds/N-Able to monitor the devices.
-One of the scripts we made sure was implemented, was to show the recovery key in Solarwinds.
+At that point, I was very glad we were also using Solarwinds/N-Able to monitor the devices.
+One of the scripts we made sure was implemented was to show the recovery key in Solarwinds.
 The end-user was very grateful to get the recovery key so he could get back to work.
-The problem is solved you might think but I was very curious why there wasn’t a backup recovery key available.
+The problem is solved, you might think, but I was very curious why there wasn’t a backup recovery key available.

-We started searching and the first place to look would be the Bitlocker event log.
+We started searching, and the first place we looked was the Bitlocker event log.
 It showed us the event 846 with a nice error: Unknown HResult error code: 0x801c0450

-This is definitely the problem.
+This is the problem.
 Googling the error did not result in any useful hits.
-It was only mentioning the fact that Secure Boot needs to be enabled… but I guess that’s a no-brainer because we also required secure boot in a compliance policy
+It only mentioned the fact that Secure Boot needs to be enabled, but I guess that’s a no-brainer because we also required secure boot in a compliance policy.

 Besides using the GUI you could also use PowerShell to query the event log: